 The AIPCT is pleased to announce its Fourth Annual Institute Lecture.
 Louise W. Knight, “John Dewey and Jane Addams Debate War.”
-The lecture will be Monday evening, December 2, at 7 PM.
-She will present her research on the debates John Dewey (1859-1952) and Jane Addams (1860-1935) had over the issues of war and peace (the era of the First World War).
+The lecture was Monday evening, December 2, at 7 PM.
+It can be viewed here.
+She presented her research on the debates John Dewey (1859-1952) and Jane Addams (1860-1935) had over the issues of war and peace (the era of the First World War).
 Addams was a well-known social reformer, advocate of women’s rights, and peace activist.
 Her collaborations with Dewey in progressive education and the Laboratory School in Chicago made them lifelong friends.
 Their debates were respectful public exchanges in articles and speeches.

 AIPCT is a not for profit private foundation promoting research and education in cultural and philosophical thought related to the American intellectual traditions.
 The doors open at 6:30.
 No reservation is required and admission is free and open to the public.
 Attendees are welcome to bring their own drinks and snacks, and light refreshments, beer, wine, and soft drinks are available.
 For more information, call 618-565-1238.